Breakup of an active chiral fluid

-The power law pre-factors tell us that the strip thickness should decrease to zero as ${t'}^{\alpha}$, with a universal shape given by the scaling function $f$.
+The power law prefactors show that the strip thickness decreases to zero as ${t'}^{\alpha}$, with a universal shape given by the scaling function $f$.
 Following our simulation results we assume that the center-line slope tends to a constant value $-S$, with all spatial dependence sitting in a scaling function that rides on top \cite{eggers2000singularities}.
-Note that we could have written the scaling form in terms of the center-line itself, but using the center-line slope is simpler

-As we are interested in the final stages of break-up, we substitute (\ref{eqn:scaling form}) into (\ref{eqn:dimfull 1d equations}) and keep only the most dominant terms as $t'\rar 0$.
-A dominant balance argument \cite{bender2013advanced} reveals these to be
+As we are interested in the final stages of breakup, we substitute (\ref{eqn:scaling form}) into (\ref{eqn:dimfull 1d equations}) and keep only the most dominant terms as $t'\rar 0$.
+A dominant balance argument \cite{bender2013advanced,eggers2015singularities} reveals these to be

 where the similarity variable $\xi=x'/{t'}^{\beta}$, $\alpha_2=\alpha$, and $\beta=(1+\alpha)/4$.
-All other choices of $\beta$ and $\alpha_2$ are inconsistent, being less dominant as $t'\rar 0$.
-The exponent $\alpha$ remains undetermined by dominant balance, but is found later by solving the non-linear eigenvalue problem (\ref{eqn:similarity equation f}) \cite{barenblatt1996scaling}.
+Any other choice of $\beta$ and $\alpha_2$ is inconsistent, as other terms would become relevant as $t'\rar 0$.
+The exponent $\alpha$ remains undetermined by dominant balance, so we have self-similarity of the second kind \cite{barenblatt1996scaling}; it is later found by solving the nonlinear eigenvalue problem (\ref{eqn:similarity equation f}) \cite{barenblatt1996scaling}.

-The terms in equation (\ref{eqn:similarity equation g}) come from a balance of chirality and tension in the center-line equation.
-The time derivative term is negligible, and thus the center-line is quasi-static in the pinch region.
-The second equation (\ref{eqn:similarity equation f}) comes from balancing the time-derivative and the surface-tension terms in the thickness equation, and interestingly is equivalent to the Hele-Shaw equation when converted to similarity variables \cite{bertozzi1994singularities,eggers2008role}.
-In the ordinary Hele-Shaw problem true self-similarity is never seen as the full equation in $(x,t)$ variables is stable unless driven from the boundary \cite{dupont1993finite,almgren1996stable,bertozzi1994singularities}.
-Here, the linear instability set in by the chiral stress is enough to kick-start break-up and a true similarity solution is seen.
+The terms in (\ref{eqn:similarity equation g}) come from a balance of chirality and tension in the center-line equation; the time derivative term is negligible, and thus the center-line is quasi-static in the pinch region.
+The thickness equation, (\ref{eqn:similarity equation f}), comes from balancing the time derivative and the surface-tension terms in the thickness equation, and is locally equivalent to the Hele-Shaw equation when converted to similarity variables \cite{bertozzi1994singularities,eggers2008role,king2025touchdown}.
+However, in the Hele-Shaw problem, a self-similar solution of the form (\ref{eqn:scaling form}) is never seen as the pinch region never becomes disconnected from the far-field \cite{dupont1993finite,almgren1996stable,bertozzi1994singularities}.
+In contrast, here, the linear instability set in by the chiral stress is enough to kick-start breakup and we do see self-similarity as in (\ref{eqn:scaling form}).